 Students in Rome come to know the contemporary Roman culture.
-Optional program activities expose students to the rich culinary traditions of Rome and the rest of Italy, like a visit to a mozzarella-producing buffalo farm and a wine tasting in the Tuscan hills.
-The campus organizes visits to concerts, operas, soccer/football games, and other activities.
+Optional program activities expose students to the rich culinary traditions of Rome and the rest of Italy, like pasta and pizza making classes.
+The Center organizes Olive oil tastings, Social media Management workshops, and other activities.
 Every student is required to take an Italian language course or demonstrate fluency in Italian so that they can better engage in the local community.
 Students also have the opportunity to deepen their cultural engagement in many ways.

 - Students can volunteer their time with a community service organization.
 Catholic has developed possibilities where students can contribute a couple of hours a week and provide a needed help to these agencies and the under-privileged communities of Rome.

 - Students will be able to participate in internships with Church and secular organizations in Rome.